-The ferries in Greece are some of the most efficient and busiest in the world.
-During summer there are hundreds of them connecting between the Greek Islands and mainland ports at any given time.
-The boats are well maintained and have an excellent safety record.
+The ferry system in Greece is the biggest and most efficient in the world.
+During summer, there are hundreds of ferries connecting the Greek Islands and mainland ports at any given time.
+The boats are well maintained, have an excellent safety record, and using ferries in Greece is a part of the true Greek Island experience.

-Some ferries are huge and are like cruise ships, with restaurants, cabins, and shops onboard whilst fast ferries are smaller and well, fast.
-Each island group have their own ferry companies that service them and the groups themselves rarely interconnect.
+Some ferries are huge and are like cruise ships, with restaurants, cabins, and shops onboard, while ‘fast ferries’ are usually smaller and, well, fast.
+Each island group is serviced by certain ferry companies, and the groups themselves rarely interconnect.

 The ticketing agent that we use and recommend is Ferryhopper.
 Their booking engine is the most extensive and intuitive and gives you the most options, including alternate routes.